 North Clackamas Aquatic Center

-Pips & Bounce Ping Pong Bar – family friendly hours and non kid-friendly hours
+Pips & Bounce Ping Pong Bar – family-friendly hours and adults-only hours.

 Playdate PDX – massive indoor play place with wifi and booze!